| Thomas

 locations next to well-established galleries, but within the more

 casual shopping malls of suburbia.
+The average person

 may be too intimidated to enter a typical gallery where one expects